vrugtehagel/reversibles/README.md

 ```
 Note: do _not_ bake `until` into the return value of asynchronous functions, that won't work.
 Always write `await until(/* expression */)`.

 As for undoing an asynchronous function, there's something you should keep in mind.
 Since you can call `undo` before the function has finished running, and aborting an async reversible early would mean creating a promise that will never be settled, the whole reversible will still be run every time you call it.
-Even when calling `undo` right away, it will wait for the call to finish running before starting to undo anything.
+Even when calling `undo` right away, it will wait for the original function call to finish running before starting to undo anything.
 It will however queue the undoing for when the reversible is done, so calling `.undo` early is still fine.

 <a name="helper-reversibles"></a>
 ## Helper reversibles

 There's an important distinction to make, that I have not brought up yet.
-You see, reversible functions only ever reverse their dependencies, but they don't know how to undo anything substantial.
+You see, reversible functions only ever reverse their dependencies, but they don't know how to undo anything else.
 That's why we need _helper reversibles_, that are, in a way, at the end of the dependency chain.
 They are the ones that have to explicitly say how they should be undone.
 The event listening through `when` is an example of this; `when` explicitly defines how an event listener should be taken down.
 You can write these helper reversibles yourself; in fact, I encourage you to!
 The way to do this is fairly simple, so let's dive into an example.
 ```js
 const test = reversible.define(number => {
     console.log(`Test ${number} ran!`)